Bratatat!

-Bratatat! is a 1963 pop art painting by Roy Lichtenstein in his comic book style of using Ben-Day dots and a text balloon.
+Bratatat! is a 1963 pop art painting done in oil and graphite on canvas by Roy Lichtenstein in his comic book style of using Ben-Day dots and a text balloon.

 Background

 The source of Bratatat! is All-American Men of War #90 © March–April 1962, National Periodical Publications (DC).

 Lichtenstein was a trained United States Army pilot, draftsman and artist as well as a World War II veteran who never saw active combat.
 His list of aeronautical themed works is extensive.
-Within that genre, Lichtenstein has produced several works featuring pilots situated in cockpits during air combat such as Jet Pilot (1962), Brattata (1962), Bratatat!
-(1963), and Okay Hot-Shot, Okay!
+Within that genre, Lichtenstein has produced several works featuring pilots situated in cockpits during air combat such as Jet Pilot (1962), Brattata (1962) and Okay Hot-Shot, Okay!
 (1963).
-Bratatat! along with Whaam! and Varoom! are among Lichtenstein's most recognizable onomatopoeic works.
+Bratatat!, along with Whaam! and Varoom! are among Lichtenstein's most recognizable onomatopoeic works.

 The source of Bratatat! is All-American Men of War #90 (March–April 1962, DC Comics).
 Bratatat! depicts a jet fighter pilot engaged in military conflict.
 The black and white sketch of this work has been on a worldwide tour, accompanied by DC Comics artwork.

 The painting is symbolic of Lichtenstein's portfolio of work and is widely celebrated, as much for the name as for the actual graphical content of military conflict, in the marketing of the artist and his works.